-- Estrella Substation Components: - HWT to construct, own and operate a new 230 kV substation with one 230/70 kV three-phase power transformer-; - PG&E to construct, own, and operate a new 70 kV substation including room for reasonably foreseeable 70/21 kV distribution facilities-; and - PG&E to construct, own and operate a new 230 kV transmission line interconnection that will loop the existing Gates-Morro Bay-California Flats 230kV transmission line into Estrella Substation. - 70 kV Power Line Components: - PG&E to construct, own and operate a new 70 kV double-circuit power line between the new 70 kV substation and the existing San Miguel-Paso Robles 70 kV power line-; and - PG&E will reconductor and replace poles on a portion of the existing 70 kV power line between the interconnection point of the new 70 kV power line segment and Paso Robles Substation. - Reasonably Foreseeable Distribution Components: - Establish three new 21 kV distribution feeders connecting from Estrella Substation to the existing distribution system, including: - Installing a new 30 megavolt amperes (MVA), 70/21 kV three-phase power transformer in the 70 kV substation-; - Constructing 1.7 mile of new distribution line to fill in gaps in future Estrella Feeder #2-; - Installing three new 21/12 kV pad-mounted transformers-; - Reconductoring approximately 8 miles of existing distribution circuits to facilitate integration of the new Estrella feeders-; and
+- Estrella Substation Components - HWT to construct, own and operate a new 230 kV substation with one 230/70 kV three-phase power transformer. - PG&E to construct, own, and operate a new 70 kV substation including room for reasonably foreseeable 70/21 kV distribution facilities. - PG&E to construct, own and operate a new 230 kV transmission line interconnection that will loop the existing Gates-Morro Bay 230kV into Estrella. - 70 kV Power Line Components - PG&E to construct, own and operate a new 70 kV double-circuit power line between the new 70 kV substation and the existing San Miguel-Paso Robles 70 kV powerline. - PG&E will reconductor and replace poles on a portion of the existing 70 kV power line between the interconnection point of the new 70 kV power line segment and Paso Robles Substation. - Reasonably Foreseeable Distribution Components - Establish three new 21 kV distribution feeders connecting from Estrella Substation to the existing distribution system, including: - Installing a new 30 megavolt amperes (MVA), 70/21 kV three-phase power transformer in the 70 kV substation. - Constructing 1.7 mile of new distribution line to fill in gaps in future Estrella Feeder #2. - Installing three new 21/12 kV pad-mounted transformers. - Reconductoring approximately 8 miles of existing distribution circuits to facilitate integration of the new Estrella feeders.

+Ultimate Substation Buildout

-- Ultimate Substation Buildout: - Establish additional 70 kV lines and 21 kV distribution feeders, as needed to meet future distribution demand and transmission needs, including the following activities within or adjacent to the Estrella Substation: - Constructing an additional 230 kV interconnection between the 230 kV substation and the adjacent 230 kV transmission line-; - Installing an additional 230/70 kV transformer with associated breakers and switches-; and - Installing up to three additional 70/21 kV transformers with associated 70 kV breakers, 21 kV breakers, and switches.
+- Establish additional 70 kV lines and 21 kV distribution feeders, as needed tomeet future distribution demand and transmission needs, including the following activities within or adjacent to the Estrella Substation: - Constructing an additional 230 kV interconnection between the 230 kV substation and the adjacent 230 kV transmission line. - Installing an additional 230/70 kV transformer with associated breakers and switches. - Installing up to three additional 70/21 kV transformers with associated 70 kV breakers, 21 kV breakers, and switches.